mmuellersoppart/MAMSVectors/Sources/MAMSVectors/MAMSVectors.docc/MAMSVectors.md

 # ``MAMSVectors``

-This package redefines many of the basic Core Graphics types with more functionality out of the box.
+This package redefines a few Core Graphics types for SwiftUI's canvas.

 ## Overview